angular/angular/adev/src/content/guide/http/interceptors.md

 ## Configuring interceptors

-You declare the set of interceptors to use when when configuring `HttpClient` through dependency injection, by using the `withInterceptors` feature:
+You declare the set of interceptors to use when configuring `HttpClient` through dependency injection, by using the `withInterceptors` feature:

 <docs-code language="ts">
 bootstrapApplication(AppComponent, {providers: [